 - Location and site amenities offering pleasure and convenience.

-- Invest in Robust Hardware and Software, such as eMotion chargers.
+- Invest in Robust Hardware, Localized Software and Support, such as eMotion.

 - Charging speed and the energy provider’s Tariff.